sunnydigital/sunnydigital.github.io/content/aboutme/index.md

 I went to both primary and secondary school in my hometown, where I found an interest in STEM and participated in sports (Track and Field) as well as band (where I played the Trumpet 🎺).

-Thereafter, I went to NYU where I majored in Business with concentrations in Finance, and Computing & Data Science, with a Minor in Mathematics.
+Thereafter, I went to NYU where I majored in Business with concentrations in Finance, Computing & Data Science, and a Minor in Mathematics.

 <figure>
     <img src="images/nyu-stern.jpg" width="110%" alt="NYU Stern Gould Plaza">
     <figcaption align="center">The daily view on the NYU campus</figcaption>
 </figure>

-However, I actually started out as an Accounting major, intending for examination as a CPA, but realized that I did not deeply enjoy the field as much as I had thought/hoped.
+However, I actually started out as an Accounting major, intending for examination as a CPA, but realized that I did not deeply enjoy the field as much as I had hoped.

-Over my freshman year summer, I studied abroad in Cape Town, South Africa where I worked for a creative consulting company help with logistics for a cosmetics startup.
-The summer thereafter, I worked for Brookfield, where I helped with low frequency trading using language models.
+Over my freshman year summer, I studied abroad in Cape Town, South Africa where I worked for a creative consulting company running logistics for a cosmetics startup.
+The summer thereafter, I worked for Brookfield, where I worked on low frequency trading.

 <figure>
     <img src="images/brookfield-place.jpg" alt="Brookfield Place Toronto">